hoppinger/vista-collector/README.md

     cd config/
     cp example-settings.rb settings.rb

+If you enable predefined lists, then copy the example-directories.json

+    cd config/
+    cp example-directories.json directories.json

 **It has to be called `settings.rb` because that's what the `collector.rb` clients will be looking for.**